karimsaikali/jasmine/README.md

 Check the SampleTest under the test folder for a working example.

-## Getting the Results
+## Getting The Results

-Due to the fantastic design of Jasmine, Every time a spec started or finished executing or a suite started or finished executing, the results are sent to a reporter interface within an object.
-The reporter can then deal with the object.
+Due to the fantastic design of Jasmine, every time a spec started or finished executing or a suite started or finished executing, the results are sent to a reporter  following a predefined interface.
+The reporter can do something based on the event.
 You can simply write a reporter or use the default scriptr reporters under the reporters folder that are enabled by default.

 ### Default Reporters